Ex Barclays finance chief would have faced charges over Qatar rescue, trial hears

 The defendants are charged with conspiring with Lucas to commit fraud by false representation as well as a separate charge of fraud by false representation.
 They deny wrongdoing.

 The trial is expected to last five months.
-The defence will later present its case.
+The defense will later present its case.

 Barclays paid Qatar 322 million pounds in fees that were not disclosed in public documents, such as the prospectuses and subscription agreements that outlined payments and commissions paid to investors as incentives for their support.